pyuriy/oozie-wf-monitor/README.md

 This Python script provides a web page to help monitoring certain oozie workflows.
 The script will get the workflow list from an text file (workflows.txt).

-It's a kind of a pattern... you may update the scrip accordingly to meet your specific requirements.
+It's a kind of a pattern...
+You should update the script to meet your specific requirements.

 All the Kerberos auth related actions and configs should be made in advance.